Car-free adventures aroundHigh WycombeBuckinghamshire

 - Come out of the station and turn right onto Castle Street.
 Opposite the entrance to All Saints Church, a tarmac path leads up and over the railway.
 Turn right along Priory Avenue at the top to find the museum nearby.

 - High Wycombe was once the biggest chair-making town in the country and the refurbed museum in Castle Hill House has a great collection from the local furniture industries as well as a history of the town in ten objects, from a flint axe to the famous chairs and beyond.
-It’s open from 10am to 4.30pm for free.

 - Don’t miss the tree-covered castle mound in the garden – you can climb the steps up the wooded slopes.